ericmartel/BuzzKill/README.md

 ## Build and Dependencies

 The Extension is using [SlimDX](http://slimdx.org/) to reset the rumble.
 I did not provide all the files to build a VSPackage, only the most important one.
-If you need to modify it for some reason and build a complete VSPackage, you will need the [VSPackage Builder Extension](http://visualstudiogallery.msdn.microsoft.com/e9f40a57-3c9a-4d61-b3ec-1640c59549b3) and the [Visual Studio 2010 SDK](http://www.microsoft.com/en-us/download/details.aspx?id=2680).
-If you are using SP1, you will need the [Visual Studio 2010 SP1 SDK](http://www.microsoft.com/en-us/download/details.aspx?id=21835).
+If you need to modify it for some reason and build a complete VSPackage.
+Depending on your version of Visual Studio, you might need the [VSPackage Builder Extension](http://visualstudiogallery.msdn.microsoft.com/e9f40a57-3c9a-4d61-b3ec-1640c59549b3) and the appropriate Visual Studio SDK for your version.

-I did not try the Extension under 2012.

-# Donations

-If the Extension is useful to you, consider [buying me a beer ;)](http://www.ericmartel.com/buzz-kill/)
+The Extension should work on all versions of Visual Studio 2010, 2012 and 2013.

 # License